The Elusive Obvious

 Liberation is the realisation of the obvious yet unimaginable reality that the experience of life does not include a personal self.
-What is assumed to be at the heart of all experience, namely that I have to be there experiencing it, is not what’s happening.
+What is assumed to be at the heart of all experience, namely that I have to be there experiencing it, it’s not what’s happening.
 It’s not you who is experiencing reading these words, the experience is of you reading.
-The sense of self is part of the experience, part of what’s happening.
+The sense of self is part of the experience, part of what is happening.

 Liberation is the complete and permanent evaporation of any sense of a separate self.
 It’s not an intellectual appreciation or an intuitive insight into the nature of reality.
-It’s like the breaking of a vacuum seal or the bursting of a bubble.
+It’s the breaking of the vacuum seal or the bursting of a bubble.
 It is the end of seeking and the realisation that there is only wholeness.
-What remains is silent, spacious awakeness, consciousness, within which the wondrous, translucent immediacy of life is appearing.
-And the experience is tender, peaceful joy, it’s love.
+What remains is silent, spacious awakeness, consciousness, within which the wondrous translucent immediacy of life is appearing.
+And the experience is tender, peaceful joy - it’s love.

 London NW5 1EG